zhengn95/Project3_worldHappiness/README.md

 ### Story:
 How do factors such as GDP per capita, social support, life expectancy, freedom, and generosity contribute to world happiness?
 What countries and regions are the happiest?
 Which countries and regions are the unhappiest?

+### Table of Contents
+- Data (folder)
+  -`world-happiness-report-2021.csv`
+  -`world-happiness-report-2021-with-coordinates.csv`
+- `Geocoder.ipynb`: using ETL and Geocoder (Python Library) on the `world-happiness-report-2021.csv` to extract, transform, and load a new CSV file called `world-happiness-report-2021-with-coordinates.csv` with the longitude and latitude coordinates of each country.
+- `WorldHappiness.sql`: Creating a new database using the `world-happiness-report-2021-with-coordinates.csv` CSV file
+- Single-paged application with HTML, CSS, and Javascript
+  - Static (folder)
+  - JSON
+  - HTML
+  - CSS

 ### Requirements/Tasks
 1. ETL in Python: cleaning CSV file and creating new longitude and latitude columns using Python Library `geopy` - Nick & Iris